-According to a recent national report, there’s some good news tucked in with the bad news about motorcyclist fatalities in the United States: Motorcyclists are still dying at a much higher rate than other motorists, but fatalities decreased in 2017 compared to 2016, when deaths hit an eight-year high.
+According to a recent national report, there’s some good news tucked in with the bad news about motorcyclist fatalities in the United States: People riding a motorcycle are still dying at a much higher rate than other motorists, but fatalities decreased in 2017 compared to 2016, when deaths hit an eight-year high.

-Preliminary data from the Governors Highway Safety Association showed that across the country, 4,798 people were killed in motorcycle crashes in 2017, compared to 5,251 the year prior, an 8.6 percent decrease, according to the report.
+Preliminary data from the Governors Highway Safety Association showed that across the country, 4,798 people were killed in a motorcycle crash in 2017, compared to 5,251 the year prior, an 8.6 percent decrease, according to the report.
 In Minnesota 53 motorcycle death cases were reported in 2017.
 That compares with 52 MN motorcycle fatalities in 2016.

 A variety of factors contribute to motorcycle fatalities, including poor decisions by the operator and hazards created by car and trucks, the weather and wildlife.
 But a big contributing factor is helmet use.
 The American Motorcyclist Association “strongly encourages” the voluntary use of helmets and other personal protective equipment, including gloves and sturdy footwear.
 However, they stop short of endorsing a mandate for universal helmet laws.